Jeff Nelson (drummer)

-Jeff Nelson (born 1962 in South Africa) is an American musician, graphic designer, and record-label owner.
-He is best known as the drummer for the Washington, D.C. hardcore punk band Minor Threat.
+Jeff Nelson (born 1962 in South Africa) is an American drummer, graphic designer, and record label owner.
+He formerly played for the Washington, D.C. hardcore punk band Minor Threat.

 Biography

 Nelson met Ian MacKaye in high school and the two saw their first punk rock show, The Cramps, together.
 Soon after, they formed their first band, The Slinkees.
 After playing one show, a lineup change caused them to rename the band The Teen Idles.

 He also co-founded the independent record label Dischord Records along with MacKaye in 1980, whose first record was the Teen Idles.
 They continue to run Dischord together.
 The duo also comprised the projects Skewbald/Grand Union and Egg Hunt; both bands recorded only one single.

 Nelson also runs the record label Adult Swim Records (distributed by Dischord) and Pedestrian Press, as well as being a political activist.
 Nelson collects Jeep Wagoneers and resides in Toledo, Ohio.
 He spearheaded an effort in 2008 to successfully save Toledo's Scott High School from demolition.